The CNPS Inventory of Rare and Endangered Plants

 CNPS Inventory data was first made available online in 2001 with the release of the Online Inventory of Rare and Endangered Plants (Online Inventory, 7th Edition).
 The 7th Edition of the Online Inventory is still fully functional and available to use by following the link below.

-The 6th Edition of the CNPS Inventory of Rare and Endangered Plants
+Editions 1 through 6 of the CNPS Inventory of Rare and Endangered Plants

 For those who still have and use the 6th edition CNPS Inventory, you can see major changes that have been made to the Inventory since 2001 by viewing this PDF document (29kb PDF).
 This document lists the species that have been added to the Inventory, have had their listing status changed in the Inventory, have been deleted from the Inventory, and have had their name changed in the Inventory since the publication of the 6th edition CNPS Inventory in 2001.
 For the most up-to-date information on rare plant species in California, please visit the CNPS Online Inventory.